tawsifmahmud05/MuJoCo-Simulation/README.md

 - **Simulation speed**: ~28 steps/second on typical hardware
 - **Memory usage**: ~500MB for standard simulations
 - **Video rendering**: Real-time for SD, slower for HD/UHD
+- **Learning modules**: Optimized for educational use with clear visualizations
+- **Research simulations**: Configurable for high-performance computing

+## 🎓 Educational Value

+This project is designed for:

+- **Students** learning robotics and simulation
+- **Researchers** exploring locomotion algorithms
+- **Developers** building custom MuJoCo applications
+- **Educators** teaching robotics concepts

+The structured learning modules provide a clear progression from basic forward kinematics to advanced simulation techniques.